zmoazeni/glowing-nemesis/Script.md

 # 5-final-battle.png
 **Final Round: SING!**

 Narrative: After becoming the top gun, Lettini becomes more cocky than usual!
 The flashing lights of Las Vegas hypnotize him into thinking he can take on the world.
-He decides Bohemian Rhapsody would be no trouble at all...
+He decides Bohemian Rhapsody will be no trouble at all...

 #5-final-battle-hurt.png
-...But wait!
+...but wait!
 He can't quite hit those high notes!
 His opponent cringes Lettini into submission.

 # 5-final-battle-takes-it-seriously.png
 Then his opponent takes a victory lap and rips off his shirt for some reason.